Graduate

 Join an outstanding cohort of students training to excel in creative production while working closely with award-winning artists.

 The Department of Art & Art History in the College of Liberal Arts offers the M.F.A. in Art.
-The three-year, 60-credit hour program is the terminal degree in studio art that prepares students to teach at the college level and work as a professional artist.
+The three-year, 60-credit hour program is the terminal degree in studio art that prepares students to teach at the college level and/or work as a professional artist.

 In addition to coursework, students have the opportunity to teach, work in the gallery, and hold various graduate assistant positions.
 Their third year is dedicated to the creation of the M.F.A. thesis exhibition.